Azure/azure-iot-sdk-c/iothub_client/samples/iothub_ll_client_x509_sample/readme.md

 ### TLS Options

 Additional TLS stack specific configuration is available through `IoTHubDeviceClient_LL_SetOption`.
+Some of the available options can be found [here](https://github.com/Azure/azure-iot-sdk-c/blob/main/doc/Iothub_sdk_options.md#common-transport-options).

 ### Long X509 Client Certificate Chains

 When using chains with more than one level, the device must send all chain certificates up to but not including the CA configured on the service.
-The certificates will be sent part of the TLS handshake in order for the service to build a valid chain.
+The certificates will be sent as part of the TLS handshake in order for the service to build a valid chain.

-For TLS stacks such as OpenSSL and mbedTLS, this is achieved by creating a PEM certificate store (i.e. concatenating the Intermediates as well as the Device Certificate PEM contents) and passing it to the C-SDK via `x509certificate`.
+For TLS stacks such as OpenSSL and mbedTLS, this is achieved by creating a PEM certificate store (i.e. concatenating the Intermediates as well as the Device Certificate PEM contents) and passing it to the C-SDK via the `x509certificate` variable.

-In Windows, all intermediates must be present in the Intermediate Certificate Store and `x509certificate` should contain only the device certificate.
+In Windows, all intermediates must be present in the Intermediate Certificate Store and the `x509certificate` variable should contain only the device certificate.
 SChannel will automatically build the chain and send the required certificates to the service.

 __Note:__ Using a multi-level chain increases the overhead of each TLS connection.
 All intermediate certificates unknown to the service must be sent on every new connection.
 Both the client and